micszo/docker/README.md

 After about 5-10 seconds you should be able to browse the site on `localhost:8080` and the backend on `localhost:8080/admin`.

-_TIP: If you are seeing 500 errors, or in the case of `SYMFONY_ENV=dev` database exceptions, then make sure to comment out `database_*` params in `app/config/parameters.yml` to make sure env variables are used correctly._
+_TIP: If you are seeing 500 errors, or in the case of `APP_ENV=dev` database exceptions, then make sure to comment out `database_*` params in `app/config/parameters.yml` to make sure env variables are used correctly._

 ### Behat and Selenium use